DMJC/Tux_AQFH_HD/README.md

-# Tux: A Quest for Herring
+# Tux: A Quest for Vengeance!
 This repository is for my Art fixes/improvements to Tux: A Quest for Herring.
 I'd like to modernise Tux: A Quest for Herring and improve some of the texturing and art detailing.
-All credit to S J Baker for making the original game.
+All credit to Steve and Oliver Baker for making the original game.

 ## Development Platform:
 Debian Linux 12.0 Bookworm